 Feedback from a professional

 “The activities are very clearly explained and the focus is clear from the start gives the reader clear direction and what they hope to achieve.
 The activity pack gives lots of scope for kids to reflect, develop their thinking and responses.
 I like the fact the pictures are included in the story.
-The story is lovely.
-The pack is very full and I think I could use it as a therapist.”
+The story is lovely.”

 The Listening Stone Programme supports schools that are promoting health and well-being, respecting the rights of others, and promoting emotional literacy, in line with local and national policy.
 The LSP ties in with the outcomes and indicators outlined in professional guidance, eg, the Curriculum for Excellence, the NHS, SHANARRI, and NICE.
 Further information on how the LSP links with the strategy and policy in your field can be found at the following websites: